jungkumseok/cpen400a-2018w-assignments/assignments/assignment-4.md

         }
     }
     ```
-    * Once you've computed the "delta" object, update the `stock` property with the object fetched from the server.
+    * Once you've computed the "delta" object, update the `stock` property using the object fetched from the server.
+You will need to pay close attention when updating the quantity of items (if some items are currently in the cart, can you simply replace the `stock` with the new stock object?).
 After that, invoke the store instance's `onUpdate` function with no arguments to trigger re-rendering of the view.
     * If `onSync` argument was provided, call it and pass in the "delta" object as the argument.
-    * After you have initialized the `store` variable, call `syncWithServer` with no arguments.
+    * Finally, after you have initialized the `store` variable, call this `syncWithServer` method with no arguments.

 4. (4 Points) [JS] You will implement the first part of the check-out routine in this assignment; the rest of the check-out procedure will be completed in the next assignment.
     * A) Create a "Check Out" button with id `btn-check-out` in your cart modal.
 Bind a click event listener that does the following: